mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 To recap, there are four noble truths:
 **Four Noble Truths:**
-	- the existcnce of suffering
+	- the existence of suffering
 	- the making of suffering
 	- the possibility of restoring well being
 	- and the Noble Eightfold Path that leads to well being

 In meditation focusing on the incorrect root cause of our suffering prevents realizing the second Noble truth – realizing where suffering is truly coming from.
 With time and practice it is possible to know very quickly why a negative feeling is felt.
 This is why it is so important not to jump to an emotional conclusion without thinking it through.
-If
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NjE1OTgwNSwtMTgxMDExMzkxMiwxNz
+eyJoaXN0b3J5IjpbMjI5NzAxNDQ4LC0xODEwMTEzOTEyLDE3Nz
-czODAzNDA2XX0=
+M4MDM0MDZdfQ==
 -->